 During undergraduate semesters, WAAST conducts services on Tuesday and Thursday afternoons at 4:30 in the student chapel.
 During graduate sessions, the chapel time is Wednesday at 4:30 p.m.
 All students, whether living on or off campus, are expected to attend and participate.
 This is a wonderful time to worship God together, exercise spiritual gifts, receive encouragement and exhortation, and be made aware of WAAST community activities.
-Some of the graduating students will be asked to speak.
 If a student has musical gifts or the ability to assist with translation, he or she is encouraged to see the Dean of Students and to use these gifts to enhance the worship experience.